tamaradement/gig-forte-1/README.md

     - Start time
     - End time
     - Pay
-    - Setlist(Setlist)
+    - Setlist(Setlist, OneToMany)
-        - A gig can have one setlist, and setlist can belogn to many gigs.
+        - A gig can have one setlist, and setlist can belong to many gigs.
     - Personnel(CustomUser, ManyToMany)
     - Accepts(CustomUser, ManyToMany)
     - Declines(CustomUser, ManyToMany)